helenaw041/ELEC327-Final-Project/README.md

 Refer to 'Writeup.pdf' for more information.

 ### Future Work
 Fully debugged up until transducer output.
-Output was very quiet--transducer footprint is larger than the wavelength of the 40kHz (causing aperture smearing) and did not allow for enough constructive interference and tuning of phases to amplify audio.
+Output was very quiet--primary suspicion is transducer footprint is larger than the wavelength of the 40kHz (causing aperture smearing) and did not allow for enough constructive interference and tuning of phases to amplify audio.